Please note: AABB reserves the right to make updates to this program.

 AABB designates both the live and on-demand version of this eCast each eligible for 1 continuing education credits/contact hours for Physicians, General Participation, California Nurse, California Lab Personnel and Florida Lab Personnel.
 The number and type of credits awarded for this program (both live and on-demand) was determined by the program duration.
 For more information on each credit type please visit our

 Disclosures for the planners of this event can be found

 here.
 Disclosures for the program faculty are provided at the beginning of the program.

 Dr. Christopher Tormey is pathologist (board certified in Clinical Pathology as well as Blood Banking/Transfusion Medicine) in the Department of Laboratory Medicine at Yale University.
-Clinically, Chris is the Medical Director of the Transfusion Service at Yale-New Haven Hospital (New Haven, CT), also providing clinical pathology, transfusion, and laboratory hematology services at Yale-New Haven Hospital & the VA Connecticut Healthcare System (West Haven, CT).
+Clinically, Chris is the Medical Director of the Transfusion Service at Yale-New Haven Hospital (New Haven, CT), also providing clinical pathology, transfusion, and laboratory hematology services at Yale-New Haven Hospital.
 From the research standpoint, Chris has several investigative interests including: alloimmunization to non-ABO antigens in the setting of transfusion or pregnancy; examining the platelet storage lesion; and optimizing test performance/interpretation in hemostasis assays.
 In addition, Chris is also the Director of the Transfusion Medicine fellowship at Yale and teaches medical/PA/nursing students, residents, and fellows at the Yale School of Medicine.